Intrinsic Bias Metrics Do Not Correlate with Application Bias: Experiments

 \subsection{WEAT \& Bias modification wordlists}

-Both WEAT and bias modification methods depend on seed wordlists.\footnote{WEAT uses wordlists to measure relationships between words in the space, and bias modification depends on identifying words to sub or supersample (for databalancing), or to adjust (for Attract-Repel)}.
-These are closely related to each other, and we align them by type of bias, such that we measure WEAT tests for gender bias with embeddings modified via gender bias wordlists (themselves derived from WEAT lists, as detailed below) and WEAT tests for migrant bias with embeddings modified for migrant bias.
+Both WEAT and bias modification methods depend on seed wordlists.\footnote{WEAT uses wordlists to measure relationships between words in the space, and bias modification depends on identifying words to sub or supersample (for databalancing), or to adjust (for Attract-Repel).
+Many other debiasing methods that we did not use (e.g \citet{Bolukbasi2016ManIT}) also use wordlists.} These wordlists are closely related to each other, and we match them by type of bias, such that we measure WEAT tests for gender bias with embeddings modified via gender bias wordlists (themselves derived from WEAT lists, as detailed below) and WEAT tests for migrant bias with embeddings modified for migrant bias.

-WEAT wordlists are standardised, and for English we use the three WEAT test wordlists (numbers 6,7,8) for gender as they are with one small modification.\footnote{All WEAT wordlists and details of modification are in Appendix \ref{app:weat}.}
+WEAT wordlists are standardised, and for English we use the three WEAT test wordlists (numbers 6,7,8) for gender.\footnote{All WEAT wordlists are in Appendix \ref{app:weat}.
+We make a small substitution of general gender words instead of proper names in WEAT 6, as proper names by design do not appear in our coreference task.}

-To generate bias modification wordlists we follow the approach of \newcite{Lauscher2020AGF} and use a pretrained set of embeddings\footnote{We use the models available in \url{spacy.io}} to expand the set of WEAT words to their 100 unique nearest neighbours.
-For all experiments, we take the union of all WEAT terms, expand them, and use this expanded set for both dataset balancing and for Attract-Repel.
-For gender bias in coreference and hate speech, we use terms that are male vs. female and are career, math, science, vs. family, art.
-For gender bias and migrant bias in hate speech, we compare male/female identity or migrant/non-migrant identity with pleasant-unpleasant term expansions.\footnote{We did additionally experiment with using the \textit{exact} WEAT terms for debiasing, and found the trends to be similar but of smaller magnitude, so we settled on expanded lists as a more realistic scenario.}
+To generate bias modification wordlists we follow the approach of \newcite{Lauscher2020AGF} and use a pretrained set of embeddings (from \url{spacy.io}) to expand the set of WEAT words to their 100 unique nearest neighbours.
+For all experiments, we take the union of all WEAT terms, expand them, and use this expanded set for both dataset balancing and for Attract-Repel.\footnote{Final word sets are 200-400 words, due to significant overlap in nearest neighbors \& manual removal of odd terms.} For gender bias in coreference and hate speech, we use terms that are male vs. female and are career, math, science, vs. family, art.
+For gender bias and migrant bias in Spanish hate speech, we compare male/female identity or migrant/non-migrant identity with pleasant-unpleasant term expansions.\footnote{We did additionally experiment with using the \textit{exact} WEAT terms for debiasing, and found the trends to be similar but of smaller magnitude, so we settled on expanded lists as a more realistic scenario.}